 How Cup Manager works under the hood

-We have for a long time been polishing algorithms that are at the heart of Cup Manager's many automatic functions.
+For a long time, we have refined algorithms that are the basis for Cup Manager's many automatic functions.

 Each new tournament has given us new insight into how complicated it is to design the perfect schedule.